 —Shawn Cantrell, Defenders of Wildlife

 Three days after his first failed attempt to find the young spotted owls, McCafferty returned to the same spot and checked again.
-His expectations were low, but this time, the female grabbed the mice and immediately swept them away, taking the rodents back to her young, recently fledged owls.
+His expectations were low, but this time, the female grabbed the mice and immediately swept them away, taking the rodents back to the young, recently fledged owls.
 One sat high in a big-leaf maple.
 The other was huddled lower down in a vine maple.
 The fluffy owlets are the only two known young to come out of the nesting season in the study site this year, and their prospects of making it to adulthood are anything but certain: On two subsequent visits, McCafferty’s team has seen only one of the two.

 The little owl family is just one data point in a long-haul study with a lot of agonizing work still ahead.
 But McCafferty sees it as a positive sign, especially as good reproductive years for Oregon’s spotted owls have become fewer and farther between.
 By settling down and rearing young this season, he says, these two owls demonstrated a transformation from just a year ago, when the female never showed up in the study area at all, and the male appeared all over the place.
 The pair was clearly in no shape to start a family then.
 But now, they’ve given their species at least one more fighter.

 Perhaps the hatchings are a lucky blip in a sea of declining numbers.
 McCafferty clings to a more hopeful possibility: Maybe the spotted owls in the Oregon Coast Range site are feeling liberated by their newfound freedom from barred owls.
-“I do see that as a symbol, that there are some possible early signs of success,” McCafferty says, “that there’s a future here.”
+“I do see that as a symbol, that there are some possible early signs of success,” McCafferty says.
+“That there’s a future here.”

 Header image of adult spotted owl in a Pacific Northwest forest by Gerry Ellis/Minden Pictures.